 - Bert may then work unloading the truck or doing other non-driving duties until 8:00 pm when his 14 hour period is over.

-So, the driver can drive for 11 of the 14 hours and do other things, such as getting fuel, for the other three hours.
+So, the driver can drive for 11 of the 14 hours and do other things for the 3 remaining hours, such as getting fuel or unloading.
 At the 14 hour limit, though, the driver can no longer drive and must take 10 hours off before starting a new duty period.

 As with most things, there are exceptions to the basic rules.
 If a driver is starting and ending at the same location for a one day assignment, then the driver may work 16 hours.
 The actually driving time, though, is still limited to 11 hours.
 If there is a lay-over, then this exception cannot be used.
 This can only be used once in a period and requires a 34 hour break before it can be used again.

 Bad weather can slow a truck down, so this can also cause an exception to be allowed.
 If road conditions are bad, a driver can take up to two extra driving hours during his or her duty period.
 The 14-hour duty period limit, though, still stands.
 This exception can only be taken when the extra driving hours are needed to reach a safe place to stop and get off the road.

 If a driver does not comply with DOT rules on breaks and work hours, there are penalties that will be assessed.
 These include:

 - Revocation of driving privileges until a rest break is complete

 - Fines at the state and federal levels

 A carrier may face even stiffer penalties at the federal level, especially if it is found to have knowingly made drivers break the law.